TrueBlocks/trueblocks-core/src/apps/chifra/internal/chunks/README.md

-  -b, --belongs strings    in index mode only, checks the address(es) for inclusion in the given index chunk -F, --first_block uint   first block to process (inclusive) -L, --last_block uint    last block to process (inclusive) -s, --sleep float        for --remote pinning only, seconds to sleep between API calls -x, --fmt string         export format, one of [none|json*|txt|csv] -v, --verbose            enable verbose (increase detail with --log_level)
+  -b, --belongs strings    in index mode only, checks the address(es) for inclusion in the given index chunk -F, --first_block uint   first block to process (inclusive) -L, --last_block uint    last block to process (inclusive) -d, --max_addrs uint     the max number of addresses to process in a given chunk -s, --sleep float        for --remote pinning only, seconds to sleep between API calls -x, --fmt string         export format, one of [none|json*|txt|csv] -v, --verbose            enable verbose (increase detail with --log_level)